 Driving in the U.S.

-Remember that cars drive on the right side of the road in the U.S. If you plan to drive in the U.S., you must study and follow the local, state, and federal laws regarding driving.
+Remember that cars drive on the right side of the road in the U.S. You must study and follow the local, state, and federal driving laws.
 Consult the Department of Motor Vehicles (DMV) in the state where you would like to drive.
 Never drive after drinking alcohol and never get into the car with a driver who has been drinking.
 Always wear a seat belt.

 Use extra caution and: